Mathematical Methods of Theoretical Physics: Form invariance of tensors

 In order to prove form invariance of a tensor field, one has to additionally transform the spatial coordinates on which the field depends; that is, the arguments of that field; and then compare.
 This is sometimes referred to as the ``inner transformation.''
 This will become clearer with the following example.

 {

 \bexample

-Consider again the tensor field defined earlier in Eq. (\ref{2012-m-ch-tensor-etotccon1factorized}), but let us not choose the ``elegant'' ways of proving form invariance by factoring; rather we explicitly consider the transformation of all the components
+Consider again the tensor field defined earlier in Equation (\ref{2012-m-ch-tensor-etotccon1factorized}), but let us not choose the ``elegant'' ways of proving form invariance by factoring; rather we explicitly consider the transformation of all the components

 with respect to the standard basis $\{(1,0), (0,1)\}$.